oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

      */
     relieve: function(instance, applicant) { ... }
 ```
-If the instance was passed in the options and you need to preserve it in the property for the future use.
-The
+If the instance was passed in the options and you need to preserve it in the property for the future use, the
-registry needs to be notified that the new applicant holds the instance.
+registry has to be notified that the new applicant holds the instance.

 ```js
         initialize: function(options) {